Blow-ups and the quantum spectrum of surfaces: The operator

 \subsection{Symmetry of the exceptional curves}

-We now return to the case of general $r$ but we suppose from here on that the surface $X$ is a minimal model in the sense that it does not contain any $(-1)$-curve.
-To emphasize this, we will occasionally write $X_{\min}$ for it.
+We now return to the case of general $r$ but we suppose from here on that we start from surface $X_{\min}$, which is a minimal model in the sense that it does not contain any $(-1)$-curve.
+Its blow-up in $r$ generic points is denoted by $X_r$.

-As above, $X_r$ is obtained from $X$ by blowing-up $r$ (generic) points via the map
+As above, $X_r$ is obtained from $X_{\min}$ by blowing-up $r$ (generic) points via the map

 the classes $T_0, T_1,\dots, T_m, T_{m+1},\dots,T_{m+r}, T_p$ form a basis of $H^\ast(X_r)$, and we consider the invariants